Brentry Primary School

-If Brentry Primary School replace just one text per pupil with a free message to parents with the app, they will be sending 184 less texts per day.
+If Brentry Primary School replace just one text per pupil with a free message to parents with the app, they will be sending 184 fewer texts per day.
 184 texts, charged at 6p (the average cost for a school their size), would have cost the school £11.07 per day or £2,103 per school year.

 What advice would you offer to other schools hoping to implement Schoolcomms?

 I think our tips for success would be to ensure that the admin team are fully trained; you have your teachers buy in through sharing the benefits; a transfer period where you still accept cash payments and time to help parents where required.
 We would not go back to the old system!

 - Make sure your staff understand the benefits: Staff want the best for their schools, so taking the time to explain how Schoolcomms will help your school should get them on board.

 - Train your staff up: If your staff are not trained to use the system they will become frustrated and likely believe the system is more complicated than it really is.
 It is therefore important to make the most of the free training and Online Tutorials.

 - Share milestones with your staff: It’s easy for a new system to be swallowed in the day-to-day routine of a school, so remember to let staff know when milestones are achieved.
 This could be recognising how much money or time School Gateway has saved the school or positive feedback from parents.